beehive-lab/DFLOW/client/README.md

 ## Setup & Run

-The run script in the root of the client script directory installs all dependencies and runs the client.
+Run the `run.sh` script in the root of the client directory to install all python dependencies and run the client.

-`./run`

 <!-- Markdown link & img dfn's -->